department-of-veterans-affairs/vets-website/_vre/service-disabled/start-business.md

 ### How it works

-After you develop your business plan, VR&E will review the plan and evaluate if self-employment and the proposed business are viable options.
+After you develop your business plan, VR&E will review it and evaluate if self-employment and the proposed business are viable options.

 </div>